-Wanting to set up an Etsy account to start selling?
+Want to set up an Etsy account to start selling?
 You can do this by clicking on Sell on Etsy on Etsy.com and setting up your account.
-Enter in your email, name and password, and clicking Register.
+Enter your email, name, and password, and click Register.

 You also have the option to create an Etsy account with Google, Facebook, or Apple, as mentioned above.